Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Discussion

 Moving forward, the growing number of detections made by the LVK as part of their latest observing run will be vital to further tighten constraints on the nature of BBH subpopulations.
 To confirm a dynamical origin of the $35M_{\odot}$ peak it is necessary to simultaneously model the distribution of effective precessing spins, since the $\chi_{\rm eff}$ distributions can only inform on the fraction of alignment vs anti-alignment, and not on mis-alignment/precession, which is expected to be substantial in dynamically assembled binaries \citep{Gerosa:2021mno, Payne:2024ywe}.
-Focused investigations for other subpopulations, such as the $20 M_{\odot}$ peak, should it persist in updated catalogs, are also expected to be more feasible.
+Similarly, data-driven reconstructions of additional substructure and focused investigations into their corresponding spin and mass-ratio subpopulations, if distinguishable, are also expected to become more feasible.
 A generic characterization of BBH subpopulations using higher-dimensional BGP models from future catalogs is left as an upcoming exploration.

 As noted before, a BGP-based framework, while preferable to search for previously unmodeled features and correlations in the BBH population, might not be optimal to completely isolate these clusters in the parameter space.
 Furthermore, the sampling techniques necessitated by such complex models do not yield Bayesian evidences, which makes it difficult to rigorously ascertain how much the data prefers the existence of these specific subpopulations.
 To isolate the contributions of specific subpopulations, compute merger rates that are directly comparable to theoretical simulations of specific formation channels, and perform model comparison, it is necessary to develop and constrain targeted parametrizations of the BBH population distribution guided by the trends uncovered through the non-parametric inference presented here.
 Such an investigation with GWTC-4 data is ongoing and will be communicated in the near future.